-Note: This article is about yoga straps used for stretching and enhancing poses.
+Note: This buying guide is about yoga straps or yoga belts used for stretching and enhancing poses.
 If you’re looking for a yoga sling, the kind used to roll up your mat for carrying, see our list of the best yoga slings.

 If you’ve been to the yoga studio lately, you may have noticed some folks in the room using a yoga strap to enhance and deepen their stretches.
 Beginners and others who need help with flexibility often use straps as an extension of the arm to help with twisting and stretching poses.
 Sometimes, yoga instructors will encourage those in class to use a strap for a particular pose.

 The best yoga straps are durable, lightweight, and inexpensive.
-Many studios will allow you to borrow a strap for free during class, but if you prefer to bring your own new, clean strap, or if you want to practice at home, consider one of these options.
+Many studios will allow you to borrow a strap for free during class, but if you prefer to bring your own new, clean strap, or if you want to practice at home with a yoga belt, consider one of these options.

 Choosing a Yoga Strap or Yoga Belt

 Yoga straps can be made from cotton or nylon; can be a few feet long or several feet long; and can have various types of cinches, such as plastic or metal D-rings.
 Ultimately, picking a strap is a matter of finding one that fits your needs in terms of length and durability.

 Very cheap yoga straps can be found for $5 or less, but those are typically poorly made and/or not durable.
 We suggest going with one of the familiar yoga brands when selecting your yoga band.
 For hints on how to properly use a yoga strap, see the video below.